GauravJagtap04/weather_app/README.md

 ### 📱 Responsive Design
 The app is built with responsive CSS, ensuring a seamless experience across devices of all screen sizes.

-### 🌦 Dynamic Icons
+### 🌦 Dynamic Backgrounds and Icons
-Weather conditions are visually represented with icons for clear, cloudy, rainy, and other weather types.
+Weather conditions are visually represented with icons and backgrounds for clear, cloudy, rainy, and other weather types.

 ### ✨ Clean and Intuitive UI
 The interface is designed for easy navigation with a minimalistic and modern look.